-Examples and labs will illustrate the validity of these two parts in the framework of academic and real applications (electric propulsion).
+Examples and labs will illustrate the validity of these two parts in the framework of academic and real applications.

-I. Observation
+- I. Observation

 - 1. Introduction to Observation

 - 2. Observation of linear systems

 - 3. Observation for nonlinear systems

-II.
+- II.
 Diagnosis

 - 1. Introduction to Diagnosis (FDI)

 - 2. Diagnosis with UIO (Unknown Input Observer)

-- 3. Diagnosis with Parity Space
+- 3. Diagnosis with Parity Space (if the time is allowed)

 - 2 practice labs

 - 2-hour exam